 Learning Outcome: After completeing this educational activity, the learner will be able to effectively communicate basic knowledge and techniques regarding transgender surgery to patient and colleagues and assess and provide care for common post-operative complications after transgender surgery.

-Assistant Professor, Department of Urology,
+Clinical Assistant Professor of Urology,